 We are proud that our University is a richly diverse community, where we draw on the talents of all our staff and students to create a culture of mutual respect and recognition, where we embrace and share new perspectives and where we believe in the power of education to transform lives.
 At St Mary’s we understand that our continued success is dependent on the contributions of every member of our community and it is this collective spirit which makes us unique.

-We aspire to go beyond our legal obligations and have looked to our Catholic ethos and our core values for inspiration when articulating our 2016-2020 Equality & Inclusion Objectives (PDF).
+We aspire to go beyond our legal obligations and have looked to our Catholic ethos and our core values for inspiration when articulating our 2020/21 Equality, Diversity & Inclusion Objectives.
 In particular our core value of Inclusiveness, which is integral to our Vision 2025, is at the heart of our approach to these Objectives.

 All staff, students and visitors are expected to act in line with the University’s equality, diversity and inclusion aims and within the remit of the policy, taking responsibility for its successful implementation.

 St Mary’s is a Catholic University and as such is aligned with the Catholic Church’s position on antisemitism as set out in its “foundational text,” the Declaration of the Second Vatican Council, Nostra Aetate on Interreligious Dialogue.

 Nostra Aetate states unequivocally the Church’s condemnation of antisemitism.
 The Declaration states that:

 ...in her rejection of every persecution against any person, the Church, mindful of the patrimony she shares with the Jews and moved not by political reasons but by the Gospel's spiritual love, decries hatred, persecutions, displays of antisemitism, directed against Jews at any time and by anyone.